uselagoon/lagoon-cli/docs/commands/lagoon_run_invoke.md

 ### Options

 ```
+      --argument strings   Arguments to be passed to invoked task, of the form NAME=VALUE
   -h, --help               help for invoke
   -N, --name string        Name of the task that will be invoked
 ```

 ### Options inherited from parent commands